March 9, 2019

 To this day, endocrinologists at the University of Tennessee’s College of Veterinary Medicine do not supplement the cortisol in these dogs.
 Instead, they recommend therapies that further disrupt adrenal function.
 General practice veterinarians dutifully follow these recommendations.
 If I had used this terminology to describe the adrenal problem in SARD dogs, dogs would have received cortisol-reducing therapies rather than cortisol-replacing therapies.

 In yet another camp of veterinarians — primarily holistic veterinarians — the very same adrenal condition garnered a third name.
 Atypical Addison’s disease.
+See more here.
 Practitioners realized that unlike typical Addison’s patients that exhibited low cortisol plus low aldosterone, these dogs exhibited low cortisol only, earning the atypical Addison’s label.

 Atypical Addison’s might be a good description of the adrenal problem that SARD dogs experience.
+In my opinion, it is more accurate than “atypical Cushing’s”.
 However, the veterinary establishment was quick to dismiss this phrase, claiming, “there is no such thing.”
 So, once again, the terminology was not entirely useful in securing treatment for these dogs.

 So, to recap